sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     > The alert will be viewed in SAP HANA Cockpit in step 3.

-3. Execute the following SQL to trigger long-running statements (ID 39) at each threshold assuming the thresholds were set to 3, 2, and 1 minutes with an interval time set to 1 minute.
+3. Execute the following SQL to trigger long-running statements (ID 39) at each threshold assuming the thresholds were set to 3, 2, and 1 minutes or 180, 120, and 60 seconds with an interval time set to 1 minute.

     ```SQL
     DO BEGIN